mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 }
 ```

-If you executes the whole program you'll get a simular output to the following one:
+If you execute the whole program you'll get a similar output to this:

 ```
 GetUser calls: 1.